gpahal/solana-fellowship/blogs/week-07.md

 ## Naming the project

 Probably the most difficult decision of this week.
 I spent a decent amount of time thinking about it.
-I finalized on **Furo**.
+I finalized on **Fura**.
 I was searching what flow is called in different languages.
 In Japanese, it's Furō.
 It sounded nice, short and memorable.
 So that's what the project will be called.

 ## Future considerations